-In this section, we provide prespectives and insights for navigating your career pathways.
+In this section, we provide perspectives and insights for navigating your career pathways.
 We post chats and presentations from industry experts as well as summarize insights from conferences and networking events we attend.

 - Data Science & Healthcare: An Insider's Perspective

-- Panel discuss their careers in various industries
+- Panelists discuss their careers in various industries

 - Drew Linzer on Social Science and Career in Data Science